Checklist for updating your web pages

 4. Edit your content

-- The sub-editor conducts a structural edit in the Word document saved in the shared folder structure.
+- The sub-editor conducts a structural edit in the Word or Google document saved in your shared folder structure.

 - Liaise with the content owner and subject matter experts to discuss any major changes.

 - Where possible, test the content with the intended user or the closest equivalent to that user.